*Dates for the next edition will be announced in the autumn*

 Just as the landscape begins to flatten and the English border beckons, the biggest challenge of the entire route rears up ahead of you – Hay Bluff.
 You begin the ascent on tarmac, before joining a grassy bridleway that takes you up to within 50 metres of the peak.

 At the top, the bridleway disappears into a maze sheep tracks.
 But you are spoilt by endless views of the landscape 600 metres below you (if it isn’t cloudy).
-The descent is mostly rideable, as you fly down into England.
+The descent is mostly rideable, as you fly down into England briefly before you loop back to the finish in Wales.

 What is Included?